kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 Blind Deconvolution
 -------------------

-If the latent image and the blur kernel is unknown it is a blind deconvolution.
+If the latent image and the blur kernel is unknown the deconvolution is referred to as blind deconvolution.
 In this case the PSF has to be estimated.

 :red:`TODO: write something`